-- 1. "State-funded student assistance" includes funds provided under the following programs: - A. Need-based Programs: - Colorado Student Grant (CCRP) / Colorado Graduate Grant (CCG) - Colorado Leveraging Educational Assistance Program (CLEAP) Grant - SLEAP Grant - Colorado Need-Based Work-Study - Pre-collegiate Academic Competitiveness Grant Match (PACG) - Governor's Opportunity Scholarship (Note: program is being phased out with anticipated final year of FY11-12)

-- Perkins Student Loan Match - B. Non-need-based Programs: - Colorado Merit Program - Colorado Work-Study - 2.
+- 1. "State-funded student assistance" includes funds provided under the following programs: - A. Need-based Programs: - Colorado Student Grant (CCRP) / Colorado Graduate Grant (CCG) - Colorado Need-Based Work-Study - Perkins Student Loan Match - CTE Grant Program (Currently no institutions required to follow this guide are eligible to participate in this program) - B. Non-need-based Programs: - Colorado Work-Study (up to 30 percent of allocation) - 2.
 "Colorado resident student" means a student who is eligible for in-state tuition classification as defined in Title 23, Article 7, C.R.S., for public institutions.
 For non-public institutions the tuition classification statute has been interpreted for financial aid purposes only; private institutions should be collecting information required on the CCHE Residency Classification Form (# CCHE-C-1) to determine residency. - 3.
 "Self-supporting" or "independent student" means a student who meets the requirements for self-supporting or independent student status as defined in regulations and policy governing the Federal campus-based financial aid programs (cit.
 Public Law 99-498 Section 480). - 4.
 "Dependent student" means a student who does not qualify as a self-supporting or independent student under Section 2.03. - 5.
 "Eligible institution" means an educational institution operating in Colorado that meets the requirements specified in C.R.S.
 23-3.3-101, as verified through the "Application to Participate in State-Funded Student Assistance Programs" submitted to the Colorado Department of Higher Education.
-A change in ownership of an eligible proprietary institution terminates eligibility and a new application must be submitted. - 6.
-"Eligible program" means a program of education or training which: - Admits as regular students only persons having a certificate of graduation from a secondary school (high school graduates), the recognized equivalent of that certificate (GED), or persons beyond the age of compulsory school attendance in the State of Colorado who have been shown to have the ability to benefit from the education or training offered. - Leads to a bachelors, associate, professional, or higher degree, or - Is at least a two-year program which is acceptable for full credit toward a bachelors degree, or - Is at least a one-year program leading to a certificate or degree that prepares a student for gainful employment in a recognized occupation, or - Is, for a proprietary institution or a postsecondary vocational institution, a program of at least six months (16 semester or trimester hours, or 24 quarter hours, or 600 clock hours) duration leading to a certificate or degree which prepares students for gainful employment in a recognized occupation.
+A change in ownership of an eligible proprietary institution terminates eligibility and a new application must be submitted.